Jutho/TensorOperations.jl/README.md

 operator `:=` in order to define and allocate a new array `E` of the correct size.
 The contents of `D` and `E` will be equal.

-For more information, please see the documentation.
+For more detailed information, please see the documentation.